rocicorp/replicache/doc/docs/recipe-blobs.md

 to get blobs from other clients we need to ensure that the pull resonponse includes the hashes of the blobs from them too.

-In this simple case we can just check when a key starting with `user/` is included in the pull response and also add an op the blob key in that case as well.
+In this simple case we can check if a key starting with `user/` is included in the pull response and if so also add an op to set the blob key in that case as well.
 In a more mature system you probably want to design a more solid solution.